InsightEdge/insightedge-geo-demo-old/docs/docs.md

 ## Coding processing logic with InsightEdge API

-Let's see how InsightEdge API used to calculate the price.
+Let's see how InsightEdge API used to calculate the price:

 ```scala
 val ordersStream = initKafkaStream(ssc, "orders")